sagemath/sagewiki_to_gh-2022-10-10/tensorcalc.md

 This list is by no means complete, so please feel free to edit.

 As tensor calculus is a vast subject, at some stage we will want to have a roadmap of which tasks to handle first, benchmarks, and useful applications.
+See [[http://math.arizona.edu/~atp-mena/conference/proceedings/SalahHaggag-paper.pdf|this paper]] for some real-world applications.

 == Packages ==